Converg3nce/matic-docs/docs/config-truffle.md

 > Remember your address, transaction_hash and other details provided would differ, Above is just to provide an idea of structure.

+**Congratulations!** You have successfully deployed HelloWorld Smart Contract.
+Now you can interact with the Smart Contract.

+You can check the deplyement status here: https://testnetv3-explorer.matic.network/